chandago/gobinsec/README.md

   expiration: ...
 ```

-Else, il will look for following environment variables:
+Else, it will look for the following environment variables:

 ```
 MEMCACHIER_ADDRESS